 - Increase public awareness of the value of bats.

 - Ensure the Scottish Biodiversity Strategy is fully implemented.

-Loss of roosts due to renovation of properties and other man-made structures such as bridges without retaining access for bats.
+- Loss of roosts due to renovation of properties and other man-made structures without retaining access for bats.